onqtam/headjack/docs/why/UNSURE.md

 > "When two opposite points of view are expressed with equal intensity, the truth does not necessarily lie exactly halfway between them.
 It is possible for one side to be simply wrong." - [Richard Dawkins](https://www.goodreads.com/quotes/28318-when-two-opposite-points-of-view-are-expressed-with-equal)

 > "At the core of all well-founded belief lies belief that is unfounded." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/208999-at-the-core-of-all-well-founded-belief-lies-belief-that)

+> "Intelligence is the capacity to perceive the essential, the what is; and to awaken this capacity, in oneself and in others, is education." - [Jiddu Krishnamurti](https://www.goodreads.com/quotes/541553-intelligence-is-the-capacity-to-perceive-the-essential-the-what)

+> "The beauty of our system is that it isolates everybody.
+Each person is sitting alone in front of the tube, you know.
+It's very hard to have ideas or thoughts under those circumstances.
+You can't fight the world alone" - [Noam Chomsky](https://www.goodreads.com/quotes/625740-the-beauty-of-our-system-is-that-it-isolates-everybody)

+> "The major problems in the world are the result of the difference between how nature works and the way people think." - [Gregory Bateson](https://www.goodreads.com/quotes/104738-the-major-problems-in-the-world-are-the-result-of)